jersou/mouse-actions/README.md

 ### High

+* several event for binding{}
+* store normalized shape positions instead of angles
+* a release : 0.3.0
 * fix rdev
     * fix rdev devices delete/update: the FIXME "inotify CREATE but not DELETE in grab::inotify_devices()" in rdev/src/linux/grab.rs:493